finos/fluxnova-feel-scala/docs/versioned_docs/version-1.10/reference/developer-guide/function-provider-spi.md

 Depending how the FEEL engine is used, the function provider can be passed directly on creation, or is loaded via Java ServiceLoader mechanism.

-In the second case, create a new file `org.finos.flowave.feel.spi.CustomFunctionProvider` in the folder `META-INF/services/`.
+In the second case, create a new file `org.finos.fluxnova.feel.spi.CustomFunctionProvider` in the folder `META-INF/services/`.
 It must contain all function providers by their full qualified name.

 ```
-org.finos.flowave.feel.example.spi.CustomScalaFunctionProvider
+org.finos.fluxnova.feel.example.spi.CustomScalaFunctionProvider
-org.finos.flowave.feel.example.spi.CustomJavaFunctionProvider
+org.finos.fluxnova.feel.example.spi.CustomJavaFunctionProvider
 ```